Last Updated: 12/30/2015

-The BP oil spill and its impact will be felt in the Gulf of Mexico region for years, if not decades.
-In the months after the Deepwater Horizon drilling rig exploded off the coast of Louisiana in April 2010, it's estimated that almost five million barrels of oil gushed from the seabed and into the Gulf, making it the worst oil spill in history.
-Now that the flow of oil has stopped, the scope of the catastrophe is coming into focus, and attention is turning to how things will play out in the court system.
+The April 2010 BP oil spill and its impact will be felt in the Gulf of Mexico region for decades.
+In the months after the Deepwater Horizon drilling rig exploded off the coast of Louisiana, it's estimated that almost five million barrels of oil gushed from the seabed and into the Gulf, making it the worst oil spill in history.
+After the flow of oil stopped, the scope of the catastrophe came into focus, and regulatory agencies as well as the courts started to have their say.

-This article looks at some of the legal issues raised by the BP oil spill, including legal options for businesses and individuals looking to get back on their financial feet after the oil spill.
+This article looks at some of the legal issues raised by the BP oil spill, including options for businesses and individuals affected by the disaster, and the latest developments concerning sanctions against BP.
 (For in-depth information on filing a claim with BP's $20 billion compensation fund, see Nolo's article BP Oil Spill: Filing a Claim With BP's Compensation Fund.)

-The BP oil spill has already prompted the filing of thousands of lawsuits.
-Businesses and workers have seen their livelihoods suffer or even disappear in Louisiana, Mississippi, Alabama, Florida, and Texas.
-Families and individuals in the Gulf region worry about the health hazards posed by the chemicals used to disperse and clean up the oil.
-And, with its dubious distinction as the largest environmental disaster in U.S. history, the BP oil spill has inflicted immeasurable devastation on the Gulf's coastline, wetlands, wildlife, and ecosystems.
+The BP oil spill prompted the filing of thousands of lawsuits.
+Businesses and workers saw their livelihoods suffer or even disappear in Louisiana, Mississippi, Alabama, Florida, and Texas.
+Families and individuals in the Gulf region worried about the health hazards posed by the chemicals used to disperse and clean up the oil.
+And, with its dubious distinction as the largest environmental disaster in U.S. history, the BP oil spill inflicted immeasurable devastation on the Gulf's coastline, wetlands, wildlife, and ecosystems.

 When it comes to lawsuits over the 2010 Gulf of Mexico oil spill, BP is front and center because of its high-profile role in the disaster -- not to mention its deep pockets and its reputation as a global business power.
-Current estimates have BP setting aside about $32 billion to cover cleanup, legal claims, fines, and other costs related to the spill.
-So, clearly BP is planning on taking the brunt of the legal blame -- and the biggest financial hit -- for contributing to the worst oil spill in the nation's history.
+Some estimates had BP setting aside about $32 billion to cover cleanup, legal claims, fines, and other costs related to the spill.

 But there are other parties that might be on the legal hook and are already targeted in lawsuits over the spill.
 These include:

-Because of the sheer volume of lawsuits and the variety of business and individuals affected by the BP oil spill, many lawsuits will be grouped together under a process known as multidistrict litigation and through class actions.
+Because of the sheer volume of lawsuits and the variety of business and individuals affected by the BP oil spill, many lawsuits were grouped together under a process known as multidistrict litigation, and through class actions.

 Multidistrict litigation (MDL).
 In August 2010, a federal judicial panel decided that most of the hundreds of federal lawsuits stemming from the BP oil spill will be consolidated in federal court in New Orleans, under a process known as multidistrict litigation (MDL).
 Specifically, the BP oil spill MDL will be handled by Judge Carl Barbier in the U.S. District Court for the Eastern District of Louisiana (located in New Orleans).
 Check out the official website for the BP oil spill MDL at www.laed.uscourts.gov/OilSpill/OilSpill.htm.
 (To learn more about MDL and what happens when cases like these are consolidated, read Nolo's article Multidistrict Litigation (MDL) for Drug Lawsuits and Other Cases.)

 Class actions.
-It's still early in the litigation game, but a number of BP oil spill lawsuits have already been filed as class actions -- including negligence claims against BP and shareholder suits filed on behalf of BP investors.
+A number of BP oil spill lawsuits have been filed as class actions -- including negligence claims against BP and shareholder suits filed on behalf of BP investors.
 And more class actions are likely on the way, provided there is enough similarity among the plaintiffs and the damages they suffered.

 A few months after the Deepwater Horizon explosion, BP announced that it had set up a $20 billion escrow fund that's primarily meant to compensate businesses and workers in Louisiana, Mississippi, Alabama, Florida, and Texas whose financial livelihood has suffered as a result of the BP oil spill disaster.
 Claims can also be filed for injuries and health problems linked to the spill, though the process for those kinds of claims may take longer (and claims for mental health problems caused by the spill likely won't be covered by the fund at all).
 For in-depth information on filing a claim with the Gulf Coast Claims Facility (the independent administrator running the claims process), see Nolo's article BP Oil Spill: Filing a Claim With BP's Compensation Fund.